virtualprodigy/Alphabet-Scrolling-List/VP-Alpha-Scroll.md

 ##DEVELOPER NOTES

-testing
+##Testing

-1. first prepublish it and test it locallay using the below commands npm run prepublish
+1. first prepublish it and test it locally using the below commands npm run prepublish

 2. run the following in the npm package directory (library you're creating):